 Harvest season.
 Kid-friendly festivals.
 Halloween.
 Let the fall fun begin!

-There’s no better time than autumn to get outdoors and get away whether you have a day, a weekend or a week.
+There’s no better time than autumn to get outdoors and get away whether you have a day, a weekend or a week for fall vacations.
 The climate is ideal; there is the right ratio of visitors to locals and grandparents can savor their preschoolers without the crowds.

 In many places, shoulder season prices make a fall getaway a bargain, especially midweek.
 The U.S. Tour Operators Association highlights great daily deals during Travel Together Month, Sept 1-30.
 With frequent school and work breaks for the Jewish holidays, Hindu holidays, Columbus Day and Veterans Day, there are plenty of opportunities to take advantage of resort, tour and airfare discounts.